 A little research goes a long way in identifying the best energy-efficient windows for your home.

-How to choose energy-efficient replacement windows isn’t a question with a quick answer.
+How to choose energy-efficient windows isn’t a question with a quick answer.

-But a few simple considerations can lead you to the best selection for your unique set of needs.
+But a few simple considerations can lead you to the best selection of energy-efficient windows for your unique set of needs.

 1. Know your zone